 Materials and Methods

 The present study was conducted in the Cooch behar district of West Bengal.
 The respondents were selected randomly from four villages, Maheshbathan, Gopalpur, Chandamari, and Patpisu of Coochbehar district of West Bengal.
-Thirty farm women were chosen from each village. n ex-post facto research design was employed to investigate four major categories of challenges faced by farm women, namely socio-psychological, personal, domestic, and external constraints.
+Thirty farm women were chosen from each village. n In ex-post facto research design was employed to investigate four major categories of challenges faced by farm women, namely socio-psychological, personal, domestic, and external constraints.
 Sixteen representative statements were organized under these categories and assessed using a three-point severity scale—“most severe,” “severe,” and “least severe”—with corresponding weights of 3, 2, and 1.
 The potential constraints were identified through a pilot survey conducted in the study area, supported by a review of relevant literature.
 To determine the most significant barriers encountered by farm women, the Friedman two-way ANOVA by ranks test was applied (Banik et al., 2024).In this study, the Friedman two-way ANOVA by ranks was applied through SPSS software to determine the most critical constraint among the four categories.
 The test compared variations across the conditions using its standard statistical procedure.

 x²r1 = 12 ÷Nn(n+1)Nn(n+1) × 2R1² - 3N (n + 1) at df = n-1